-Expected goals ({\xG}) \cite{lucey2015quality,fairchildspatial} is probably the most prominent, advanced metric used in soccer today. {\xG} takes into account the context of a shot (e.g., location, number of defenders in the vicinity etc.) and provides us with the probability of the shot leading to a goal. {\xG} allows us to statistically evaluate players.
+One of the most widely used advanced metrics is expected goals ({\xG}) (\cite{lucey2015quality,fairchildspatial}). {\xG} takes into account the context of a shot (e.g., location, number of defenders in the vicinity etc.) and provides us with the probability of the shot leading to a goal. {\xG} allows us to statistically evaluate players, while also allowing us to evaluate things such as a team's {\em luck} during a game.
 For example, if a player is over-performing his expected goals, it suggests that he is either lucky or an above-average finisher.
 If this over-performance persists year-after-year then the latter will be a very plausible hypothesis.
 Nevertheless, while expected goals represent a straightforward concept and has been already used by mainstream soccer broadcast media, its application on evaluating players is still limited to a specific aspect of the game (i.e., shot taking) and only to players that actually take shots (and potentially goalkeepers).
-A more inclusive version of {\xG}, is the Expected Goal Chains ({\xGC}) \cite{xGC}. {\xGC} considers all passing sequences that lead to a shot and credits each player involved with the expected goal value for the shot.
-Of course, not all passes are created equally \cite{Power:2017:PCE:3097983.3098051} and hence, {\xGC} can over/under estimate the contribution of a pass to the final shot.
+A more inclusive version of {\xG}, is the Expected Goal Chains {\xGC} (\cite{xGC}). {\xGC} considers all passing sequences that lead to a shot and credits each player involved with the expected goal value for the shot.
+Of course, not all passes are created equally (\cite{Power:2017:PCE:3097983.3098051}) and hence, {\xGC} can over/under estimate the contribution of a pass to the final shot.